dessibelle/logged-in/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.4 =
+* **Settings are now located under Settings / General on WordPress 3.5 or higher**, as the Privacy page has been removed.

 = 1.0.3 =
 * Fixed a bug that caused the redirect action to incorrectly redirect to the the admin section when WordPress is installed in a subdirectory, even when accessing the front page.